spraetor/spraetor.github.io/_posts/2015-12-26-compile-time-loops.markdown

   std::cout << "Fibo<" << I << ">::value = " << Fibo<I>::value << "n";
 });
 {% endhighlight %}
-were we have used the generic lambda feature.

 Adding some more tests and the flexibility to iterate forward, backward, or in stepsize greater than 1, and using concepts-lite as a tool for simplified